franBec/pollitoDev/content/en/blog/2023-03-12-course-review-016-info-security-risk-management.md

 ## Context

-Before taking this course, I had none knowledge about security risk management.
+Prior to taking this course, I had some knowledge about security risk management from taking the Google Cloud Digital Leader exam.

 ## Review